-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA under the Open Spaces Study 2006 and provides guidance and a framework for the development, delivery and continued sustainability of providing new and improved play facilities for children and young people in Herefordshire to 2031.
-Much Dewchurch and Much Birch.
-Much Birch play area is for infants to teens and is a high priority for investment and refurbishment.
-Much Dewchurch play area for juniors and is a medium priority for refurbishment. landscape Flora and fauna Material assets Population and human health & Hentland Group NDP.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA 2031. standalone play area rated of an average quality.
+No room to expand but could require replacement of old equipment.
 Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
-The Water Cycle Study examines how water resources and Ballingham Bolstone & Hentland Group is situated in the Lower Wye catchment and is has the highest risk of fluvial flooding in the county.
-Therefore requires a holistic integrated approach to flood risk management.
-The Lower Wye has a 23.4% standard run percentage run off by sub catchment.
-This is Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Ballingham Bolstone & Hentland Group NDP should be assessed against the capacity of local infrastructure.
-Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when
+The Water Cycle Study examines how water resources and water supply infrastructure, wastewater treatment, water quality, sewerage and flood risk could constrain growth across Herefordshire.
+Weobley is classified as the highest areas at risk of fluvial flood in the Stretford Brook catchment area.
+Stretford Brook has a 35-40% standard run percentage run off by sub catchment.
+This is potentially highly unsuitable for infiltration source control.
+Lower Wye has a moderately slow flood response (Tp-time to peak) time at around 9-11 hours.
+The WCS states the River Arrow is in a poor ecological status.
+Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Weobley NDP should be assessed against the capacity of local infrastructure.
+Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Weobley Group NDP.